 She has a BSc majoring in Mathematics and Statistics and also a Bachelor of Education in Mathematics and Statistics.
 In 2015, she completed a Master of Professional Studies in Mathematics Education at the University of Auckland.

-Annie has over 30 years of hands-on, successful teaching experience, and hopes to use her fellowship year to pursue the use of technology in teaching Mathematics.
-She has observed that technology has an important role in teaching and learning of mathematics in this century and believes that if we are able to use technology while teaching students will be more interested in learning, improve their understanding and proficiency in mathematics.
+Annie has over 30 years of hands-on, successful teaching experience, and hopes to use her fellowship year to pursue the use of technology in teaching mathematics.
+She has observed that technology has an important role in the teaching and learning of mathematics this century and believes that if we are able to use technology while teaching students will be more interested in learning and will improve their understanding of, and proficiency in, mathematics.

 Annie takes up her position in January 2020 and will be teaching stage one mathematics courses during her year-long fellowship.

 To preserve school teaching salary and conditions of service we generally expect the fellow to take a period of leave from their employer.
 The Department of Mathematics at the University of Auckland will negotiate details of salary payment with the school of the successful applicant.

 The department will provide salary payment (as described above), desk space, computing facilities and access to the university libraries.
 In turn, you will be required to:

 - Assist in the teaching of appropriate stage one mathematics courses

 - Participate in appropriate outreach activities on behalf of the Department of Mathematics